Welding

 Objectives

-• Explain why welding requires personal protective equipment.
+• Describe welding hazards and personal protective equipment.

-• Describe the standards and requirements for welding PPE.
+• Describe standards and requirements for welding PPE.

-• Distinguish between the types of protective clothing required when welding.
+• Distinguish between common types of protective clothing for welding.

-• Describe the proper uses of common types of eye protection for welding.
+• Describe common types of foot and leg protection for welding.

-• Describe the common types of face and head protection for welding.
+• Describe common types of face and head protection for welding.

-• Describe the common types of foot and leg protection for welding.
+• Describe common types of eye protection for welding.

 Glossary